Learn about iOS 14 and how it affects your integrations with Singular.

 Singular will continue to send marketing insights from deterministic and probabilistic attributions for ATT-compliant scenarios.

 SKAdNetwork is Apple's framework for privacy-preserving mobile attribution.
 It aims to help measure conversion rates of app install campaigns without compromising users’ identities.
-It was originally introduced with iOS 11.3, but it was updated significantly for the release of iOS 14 (SKAdNetwork version 2.0), now that more people are expected to adopt it as an alternative to user-level identifiers.

 By itself, SKAdNetwork decentralizes key performance data between advertisers, publishers, ad networks, and mobile measurement providers, making it more difficult for advertisers to access the performance data needed to make marketing decisions.